 Assembly code often needs to be rewritten for different hardware architectures, adding complexity.

-C++ is known for its complexity and powerful capabilities, making it both challenging and valuable to learn.
+C++ is one of the traditional programming languages known for its complexity and powerful capabilities.
+This makes it one of the hardest coding language to learn.
 Its syntax requires detailed knowledge, including concepts like manual memory management, which adds to its difficulty.

 Frequently used in operating systems and performance-intensive applications due to its efficiency.